Ostorlab/KB/WEB_SERVICE/WEB/_LOW/HTTP_METHOD_MANIPULATION/recommendation.md

 2. **Disable GET for Mutations**: Update server configurations to explicitly disallow mutations over GET requests.
 This ensures that no data-altering operations can be performed via a URL.

-3. **Use Secure Proxies**: If a proxy is used to route requests, ensure it does not log sensitive URLs, or implement logging sanitization to remove sensitive information from the logs.

-4. **Monitor and Test Regularly**: Continuously test GraphQL endpoints for method manipulation vulnerabilities.
-Ensure that mutation requests can only be executed via the appropriate HTTP method.

 === "Python"
   ```python